-- Paid to a person with a disability aged 16 or over who cannot use public transport without substantial assistance, and - Is required to travel to and from their home in order to undertake work (including volunteer work), training or job seeking, and - Not be in prison or undergoing psychiatric confinement in connection with a conviction. - To qualify for a standard rate of MOB: - be undertaking any combination of paid or voluntary work or vocational training for 32 hours every four weeks, or - undertaking job search activities under an agreement between Centrelink and a provider of Australian Government Employment Services funded by the Department of Education, Employment and Workplace Relations, or - be receiving Newstart Allowance, Youth Allowance or Austudy Payment, and satisfy the activity test associated with these payments, or - be participating in a Vocational Rehabilitation Services Program. - To qualify for the higher rate of MOB: - be receiving Newstart Allowance, Youth Allowance or Disability Support Pension, Parenting Payment, and
+- Paid to a person with a disability aged 16 or over who cannot use public transport without substantial assistance, and - Is required to travel to and from their home in order to undertake work (including volunteer work), training or job seeking, and - Not be in gaol or undergoing psychiatric confinement in connection with a conviction. - To qualify for a standard rate of MOB, - be undertaking any combination of paid or voluntary work or vocational training for 32 hours every four weeks, or - undertaking job search activities under an agreement between Centrelink and a service provider funded by the Department of Employment and Workplace Relations or the Department of Families, Community Services and Indigenous Affairs, or - be receiving Newstart Allowance, Youth Allowance or Austudy Payment, and satisfy the activity test associated with these payments. - To qualify for the higher rate of MOB, - be receiving Newstart Allowance, Youth Allowance or Disability Support Pension, and

-- be working 15 hours per week under the Supported Wages System, or - be looking for work of 15 hours or more per week at or above the relevant minimum wage under an agreement with a provider of Australian Government Employment Services - be receiving Newstart Allowance, Youth Allowance, Disability Support Pension or Parenting Payment and be working 15 hours or more under the Supported Wages System.
+- be working 15 hours per week at or above the relevant minimum wage, or - be looking for work of 15 hours or more per week at or above the relevant minimum wage under an agreement with an employment service provider.